lengbing/los/README.md

 - object - simple lua object supporting boolean, number, string and table
 - buffer - lightuserdata refers to a c buffer, which the result is writting into
-- offset - offset of the buffer to write start with
-- size - avaliable size of the buffer start from the offset
+- size - avaliable size of the buffer

 ##### Returns